 block.

-The example below create a user assigned identity and then adds a federated identity credential to associate that identity with pull requests from a github repository.
+The example below creates a user assigned identity and then adds a federated identity credential to associate that identity with pull requests from a GitHub repository.
 This can be used to enable GitHub Actions to access Azure infrastructure under this identity.

 open Farmer.Builders